Home » Student Loan Forgiveness

 • Any months spent in any type of deferment before 2013 (excludes in-school deferment).

 The key to receiving credit for forbearance that counts toward PSLF specifically is to confirm you were working for a PSLF-qualifying employer during eligible forbearance periods.
-To do this, use the PSLF Help Tool to certify your employment for these periods of time.
+To do this, borrowers would have used the PSLF Help Tool to certify your employment for these periods of time.

-Otherwise, if you weren’t working at a public or nonprofit employer during eligible forbearance periods, you’ll still receive forgiveness credit.
-But it’ll strictly be toward IDR forgiveness, which is a 20- or 25-year timeline.
+Otherwise, if you weren’t working at a public or nonprofit employer during eligible forbearance periods, you could still receive forgiveness credit.
+But it would have strictly been toward IDR forgiveness, which is a 20- or 25-year timeline.

-Note the COVID-19 pandemic payment pause doesn’t count toward forbearance totals listed above — but it does count toward your overall forgiveness payment count.
-Additionally, the optional payment on-ramp that borrowers can use to adjust to making monthly payments again won’t count toward forgiveness.
+Note the COVID-19 pandemic payment pause doesn’t count toward the forbearance totals listed above — but it does count toward your overall forgiveness payment count.

 When should you consolidate a loan with a history of forbearance?

-Although we did a big push for the PSLF Waiver, a lot of public service borrowers missed out on that limited-time opportunity.
-However, if you’re one of them, you have a second chance at receiving similar benefits under the IDR Account Adjustment, also called the IDR Waiver.
+Although we made a big push for the PSLF Waiver, a lot of public service borrowers missed out on that limited-time opportunity.
+However, many had a second chance at receiving similar benefits under the IDR account adjustment, also called the IDR waiver.

 As a PSLF borrower, here’s what you need to be aware of:

-1. You need to certify your PSLF employment for all eligible periods of time from October 1, 2007 through the end of 2023.
+1. You needed to have certified your PSLF employment for all eligible periods of time from October 1, 2007, through the end of 2023.

-2. Depending on your situation, you might need to consolidate your federal student loans to receive PSLF credit.
+2. Depending on your situation, you may have needed to consolidate your federal student loans to receive PSLF credit.

-3. You have until April 30, 2024, to consolidate your loans to receive the maximum benefit under the IDR Account Adjustment.
+3. You had until June 30, 2024, to consolidate your loans to receive the maximum benefit under the IDR account adjustment.

 Only Direct Loans qualify for the PSLF program.
-So, if you have any non-Direct Loans, you need to consolidate to receive PSLF credit.
+So, if you have any non-Direct Loans, you would have needed to consolidate to receive PSLF credit.
 This includes Federal Family Education Loans (FFEL), Perkins Loans and Health Education Assistance Loan (HEAL) program loans.

 But you should also consider applying for a new Direct Consolidation Loan if you have one student loan that has significantly more payment credit than others.